Azure-Samples/LegacyDotNetAppMigrationWorkshop/HOL/01-setup/README.md

 * Azure Kubernetes service with Hybrid Networking and windows containers
 * Azure Container Registry
-* Azure Keyvault
+* Azure KeyVault
 * 4 Azure SQL databases
 * 1 Windows Server 2022 VM that will act as a domain controller
-* Point-to-Point VPN connectivity (simulated using Vnet Pairing for this exercise)
+* Point-to-Point VPN connectivity (simulated using VNet Pairing for this exercise)

 ## Prerequisites